KasaiYuki/kasaiyuki.github.io/guides/guides-strats/forces-strats.md

 ## Misc.
 Tips

 + The friction force can be of any magnitude equal to or less than $$ \mu N $$, even 0 if the object is not moving
+- The direction of friction on a moving object depends on the object's **velocity** not **acceleration**
-- Static friction (the force needed to get an object moving) is **always** larger than kinetic friction (the force needed to keep an object from slowing down)
+- The magnitude of static friction (the force needed to get an object moving) is **always** larger than that of kinetic friction (the force needed to keep an object from slowing down)
 * Don't remember the sine and cosine components as only vertical or horizontal, etc. Try to figure them out in every problem as they can mean different quanitities depending on the angle and direction given.